GokuMohandas/casual-digressions/notes/qa_goku.md

 What is left to do?
 What are the next steps?
 Talk about joint networks and similar work being done with knowledge bases and logical reasoning, etc. Point to work by Salesforce and Pete SCOMAROCKS STARTUP  AND also mention MSFT (currently leading on SQUAD) but talk about "we are more than likely to see that fluctuate very soon).

-GitHub Repo: Implementations will be uploaded soon (BiDAF is still WIP).
-Follow on Twitter for updates!
+GitHub Repo: Implementations will be uploaded soon (BiDAF is still WIP), along with UI for all models to test out your own inputs.
+Follow on
+Twitter for updates!
 [FOLLOW BUTTON]

 Citations!!!
 (4 articles and maybe a few more from back of DMN+ paper and gradient noise paper_